huynle/ogpt.nvim/README.md

 The `display` strategy shows the output in a float window.
 `append` and `replace` modify the text directly in the buffer with "a" or "r"

+#### Run With Options
+On the fly, you can execute a command line to call OGPT.
+An example to replace the grammar_correction call, is provided below.
+`:OGPTRun grammar_correction {provider="openai", model="gpt-4"}`

+To make it even more dynamic, you can change it to have the provider/model or any parameters be inputted by the user on the spot when the command is executed.
+`:OGPTRun grammar_correction {provider=vim.fn.input("Provider: "), edgy=false}`

+And now if you know Vim autocommands, you can start tying this into your workflow.
+More to come later.

 ### Interactive Chat Parameters